colirain/GAP/README.md

 ### Usage
 1. Perpare the graph data.
 You can use generate_graph.py to generate a graph.
-2. run 'example_unsupvised.sh' to extrace the feature of the graph.
+2. Run 'example_unsupvised.sh' to extrace the feature of the graph.
 Remember to change the data input to your data.
-3. run 'partition.sh' to train the partioning module.
+3. Run 'partition.sh' to train the partioning module.
+4. Find the output in output.
+Use 'read_data.py <FILENAME>' to show the results.

 ----
 *Original ReadMe of GraphSage